hcslearning/ingles/apuntes.md

 - It has been a pleasure to meet you

-- your connection is having problems
+- your connection is having problems / you seem to have connection problems

 ------------------------------------------------------------------------